Die shot: Removing the package

-Removing the housing from a chip is typically a chemical process - a chip is so small and the parts are so microscopic that opening a housing (also named delidding) with tools such as saws, sanders or dremels could damage the chip in such a way that a die shot is no longer or less useful.
+Removing the housing from a chip is typically a chemical process called decapping - a chip is so small and the parts are so microscopic that opening a housing (also named delidding) with tools such as saws, sanders or dremels could damage the chip in such a way that a die shot is no longer or less useful.
 For example, sulphuric acid can be used to dissolve the plastic housing of a chip.
-This is not a harmless process - sulphuric acid can cause a lot of health damage to people, animals and the environment.
 Chips are immersed in a glass jar with sulphuric acid, after which the sulphuric acid is boiled for up to 45 minutes at a temperature of 337 degrees Celsius.
 Once the plastic housing has decayed, there may be other processes to remove leftover carbon, such as with a hot bath of concentrated nitric acid.
 After this, the contents of a chip are relatively exposed and a picture can be made of the chip with macrophotography or microphotography.

+Legal aspects

+The circuit layout of integrated circuits is generally not subject to copyright, because it is functional in nature.
+Since die shots are usually much too low in resolution and picture many layers at once, it is impossible to reproduce the pictured circuits using a die shot.
+Therefore die shots are not restricted under laws like the Semiconductor Chip Protection Act of 1984.